 If you love the idea of earning cash back for each dollar you spend, any of the top cash-back credit cards are worth considering.
-Still, two cards – the Chase Freedom® and the Discover it® Cashback Match™ – tend to remain incredibly popular despite other competing offers.
+Still, two cards – the Chase Freedom® and the Discover it® Cash Back – tend to remain incredibly popular despite other competing offers.

-While a lot of cash-back cards offer 1% to 2% back, the Chase Freedom® and the Discover it® Cashback Match™ work differently.
-Both cards offer the standard 1% cash back on all purchases, but each card includes a “bonus category” that rotates each quarter.
-With either the Chase Freedom® or the Discover it® Cashback Match™, you’ll earn 5% up to the quarterly maximum in bonus categories that change every three months.
+While a lot of cash-back cards offer 1% to 2% back, the Chase Freedom® and the Discover it® Cash Back work similarly.
+Both cards offer the standard 1% cash back on all purchases.
+With the Chase Freedom® and the Discover it® Cash Back you’ll earn 5% up to the quarterly maximum in bonus categories that change every three months.
 Best of all, neither card charges an annual fee.

 - Earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening

 - Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate